-Gary Tennis of Philadelphia was nominated by Governor Tom Corbett to serve as secretary of the Department of Drug and Alcohol Programs in January 2012.
+Gary Tennis of Philadelphia was appointed to serve as the first secretary of the Department of Drug and Alcohol Programs in January 2012.

 Tennis is retired from his previous position as chief of the legislation unit in the Philadelphia’s District Attorney’s Office, where he represented the Pennsylvania District Attorneys Association working with the General Assembly.
 In addition to more than 25 years of legislative experience, Tennis served as executive director of the President’s Commission on Model State Drug Laws in 1993.
 He received his bachelor’s degree from the University of Tulsa in 1975 and was a Rhodes Scholarship nominee.
 He is also a graduate of The University of Pennsylvania Law School.
 Tennis’s first order of business will be to analyze the provision of drug and alcohol services, which are currently provided through several agencies including the state departments of Health and Public Welfare.
 The goal is to ensure the highest and most effective care for Pennsylvania citizens struggling with addiction.

 Deputy Secretary, Department of Drug and Alcohol Programs (DDAP)

 Cheryl Dondero was appointed Deputy Secretary, PA Department of Drug and Alcohol Programs (DDAP) on August 5th, 2013